Pink-Not just for girls.

 One thing I’m dying to see, is some variation on the tie.
 You could add stripes, or polka dots, or intarsia motifs.
 There are just so many options.
 I really want to make at least one more of these sweaters.
 Its so wearable for where we live, I’ve actually already washed & re-blocked the sweater because Jesse has worn it many times and it still looks perfect.
 Also I’ve heard at least one raveler mention knitting a long-sleeve version.
 Of course this will be adorable as well.

-Blue Sky Alpacas Skinny Cotton for this project.
+And that brings me to another point!
+I used Blue Sky Alpacas Skinny Cotton for this project.
 I really can’t say enough good about this yarn.
 I love the weight, I love that its user friendly {read, machine washable}.
 It’s cotton so you’ll have to be on your guard so that you don’t split it while you are knitting.
 But it is 100% organic and the color selection is fantastic.
 Its also very reasonable since it comes in 65g skeins.

 Jesse has his moments where he doesn’t want to model for me.
 I remember when Sara was taking these shots, we had the opposite problem!
 He threw a bit of a fit when I told him we needed to take it off so that I could put something else on him.
 More recently, he’s commented on how he really like “wearing a tie just like daddy.”
 I bet daddy would rather wear a tie that he didn’t have to have around his neck as well.